 Pupils will make good progress from their own personal starting points.
 By the end of Year Six they will be able to read fluently with confidence and in a clear audible voice.
 They will gain knowledge of a range of authors, genres and text types and have developed their passion and love for reading.
 They will have gained their readers identify and know where their passions lie and what they would love to explore moving forward into further education.

-Due to COVID restrictions and national lockdowns, we have ensured the children do not have gaps in their learning by using a new reading programme (Reading Plus) alongside our Guided Reading lessons.
+Following COVID restrictions and national lockdowns, we have ensured the children do not have gaps in their learning by using a new reading programme (Reading Plus) alongside our Guided Reading lessons.
 We have also developed our reading areas around school to encourage a love of reading throughout school.

 How long will it take my child to learn to read?